 ** Even Creepier is the mask for an important character in that mission.
 The mask looks like a crude bag with hairs sticking out of it.
 He's important because he provides the nonlethal option for that mission.
 The nonlethal option itself being several layers of creepy. [[spoiler:He is a StalkerWithACrush who offers to take Lady Boyle away to his own secret location where he will love her for ever and ever and ever and she will never be heard from again.
+The Outsider even explains that - if she doesn't die - she will live a long life that is apparently so unpleasant that she will fully regret her choices.
 Though there is less of a sting to it when you are informed she was in on the plan to [[AssholeVictim kill the Empress.]]]]

 *** Creepier still when you realize that his mask is meant to be a rat.

 * During the chapter of Lady Boyle's party, one can hear the conversation between two watchmen about a singer that got targeted by the Abbey.
 She was singing outside, only to stop when Overseers close-by played their music boxes, leading them to instantly believe she was related to the Outsider.
 She was later returned when others vouched for her, but she apparently never got better and isn't even speaking anymore.
 The men both murmur deeply disturbed about what kind of MindRape she must have been subjected to to result in her being this different.